Siphon880gh/ucla-taskinator/README.md

 Trello as a model
 ---
 While working on the code, I am using [Trello](https://www.trello.com) as a model.
-Tasks are created and dragged to different columns based on it being worked on or being completed.
+Tasks are created and dragged to different columns based on it being worked on or completed.
 Clicking a task shows more details on how the task can be done.

 ![Trello model](README/model-trello.png)